Formerly published by GlobalGazette.ca

 This book has to be up there with the largest family histories of Eastern Canada.
 More than 30,000 names of descendants of Seelys or variant spellings who largely settled in Charlotte County -- 13 United Empire Loyalists and five families which emigrated from Ireland are included.
 It has it faults, I found its numbering system frustrating, but it is indexed.

-The book was published in 1991 and remaining copies are available for sale from Mr. Fanjoy, 53 Centennial Drive, Saint John, N.B.
+The book was published in 1991 and remaining copies are available [this article was published 1998] for sale from Mr. Fanjoy, 53 Centennial Drive, Saint John, N.B.
 E2M 4A7.
 The cost is $25 plus $4 shipping.
 I recommend you also request copies of newsletters published subsequent to the book which contain corrections to the original.

 Other resources in south western New Brunswick: